FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 - **Snapshots** are automatically created as you edit your project.
 Think of them as automatic backups that you can revert to whenever needed.
 - **Versions and commits**, on the other hand, are manually created checkpoints.
 While both serve a similar purpose, commits offer more flexibility by allowing you to view the specific changes made in each commit.
 If you're using a plan that supports branching, it's recommended to use commits for better tracking and version control.

+You can learn more about [snapshots and versions here](/collaboration/saving-versioning).

 ## Merging

 Merging allows you to push the changes you've made in one branch into another.
 For example, you may want to push your changes from a feature branch, or a branch where you are developing a new feature, back into the `main` branch once it's ready to be deployed to your users.